HunterHolstead/CS4323_MiniGroupProject1_GroupC/README.md

 Compile the client: "gcc -o client clientDriver.c MessagePassing.c -lpthread" Run server: ./server
 Run client: ./client
+***Note: Server must be ran before client in order to properly work!

 OVERVIEW:
 This program is designed to create a multithreaded server which receives messages from clients,